 Treatment of infectious and noninfectious mastitis includes antibiotic therapy and effective milk removal if lactating.

-Mastitis is inflammation of the breast with or without infection.
+Mastitis is defined as inflammation of the breast with or without infection.
 Mastitis with infection may be lactational (puerperal) or nonlactational (e.g., duct ectasia).
 Noninfectious mastitis includes idiopathic granulomatous inflammation and other inflammatory conditions (e.g., foreign body reaction).
 A breast abscess is a localized area of infection with a walled-off collection of pus.
 It may or may not be associated with mastitis.

 History and exam